 Pros of Launching an E-commerce Business

 Low entry cost

-The old-school brick-and-mortar procedure known so far was that you bought the products, rented or purchased a shop or a warehouse for storing the goods.
+The old-school brick-and-mortar procedure known so far was that you bought the products, rented, or purchased a shop or a warehouse for storing the goods.
 You have chosen resellers and, for big businesses, security personnel.
 In order to pre-finance these, sometimes a small fortune was needed.
-In the case of e-commerce, you will only need to buy or rent an online store and maybe rent a warehouse.
+In the case of e-commerce, you will only need to buy or rent an online store and maybe rent a warehouse management facility.
 Part of the stock is only displayed in your e-commerce store, and you order it when a customer has made an actual purchase.
 This itself reduces your entry costs dramatically.

 Launch from home

 As explained in the previous section, we only need order-pickers instead of sellers.
 There is no real need for an actual building, so you can even run your own e-commerce store from your favorite chair at home.
 If you still opt for an office, the (expensive) street front solution is not necessary for a competitive advantage.

 When you have a business, let’s say, for 10 years in one place, the locals have surely seen your company.
 You can collect potential customers from your city every day.
 You can, of course, still attract some people from nearby cities, in the absence of competition chances are even a bit higher.
 However, here “the game is over”, you have run out of opportunities.

 In the case of an online store, this is not an issue.
 You can target a certain city, a whole country, or even the world.